“Pants are just a fancy word for leg jail,” say passengers who took a half-naked underground ride in freezing weather

 New York, Prague, Berlin or Jerusalem.
 The 17th anniversary of a silly event gathered hundreds of enthusiastic passengers on Sunday.
 Despite the wintry conditions in most of the cities people decided to join a common mission to travel without their trousers.

 The event was launched in New York in 2002 by a group called Improv Everywhere who intended to create a bit of fun to spice up day-to-day life.

 “The mission started as a small prank with seven guys and has grown into an international celebration of silliness, with dozens of cities around the world participating each year,” the group said on their website.

 After becoming popular the event quickly spread around the globe.

-This years’ edition of the worldwide pantless train ride saw events organised in European cities including Prague, Copenhagen, Lisbon, Zurich, Berlin and London.
-Other commuters gathered in Boston, Montreal, Jerusalem and Brisbane.
+This years’ edition of the worldwide pantless train ride saw events organized in European cities including Prague, Copenhagen, Lisbon, Zurich, Berlin, and London.
+Other commuters gathered in Boston, Montreal, Jerusalem, and Brisbane.

 And now for my favorite annual event — The 10th annual No Pants Subway Ride, started by Improv Everywhere in New York City.
 It has since spread to several cities across the world.
 God bless ’em pic.twitter.com/N5NmihFkc7